Beat Happening (album): Background

 In early 1983, vocalist and guitarist Calvin Johnson, and drummer Heather Lewis performed with guitarist Laura Carter as Laura, Heather and Calvin.
 Johnson and Lewis had met the year before at a college party where Lewis's band The Supreme Cool Beings were playing.
 After seeing them perform, guitarist Bret Lunsford booked Laura, Heather and Calvin for a show in Anacortes, Washington.
 By the time of the gig, Carter had moved to Olympia, Washington, and Laura, Heather and Calvin had stopped playing together.
 Consequently, Lunsford was brought in to play alongside Johnson and Lewis.
 It was the first occasion all members of Beat Happening were onstage together.

 Johnson invited Lunsford to join the band, saying "We should call it Beat Happening and we should go to Japan".
-He explained that Japan was "the last place on earth where it's still cool to be American", and that this would make it easy to "become teen idols ovenight".
+He explained that Japan was "the last place on earth where it's still cool to be American", and that this would make it easy to "become teen idols overnight".
 Lunsford said he would only join if they made the trip to Japan.
 In September 1983, Lewis relocated to Seattle, Washington, and Lunsford moved to Olympia.
 Beat Happening had minor local success when one of their tracks appeared on a Sub Pop cassette compilation, and when they opened for the Wipers.
 Around this time, Wipers' frontman Greg Sage visited Johnson at his home in the Ray Apartments in Olympia; Sage showed Johnson newly-written Wipers songs and said he was constructing his own recording facility in Portland, Oregon, and was scouting for acts to record there.
 Beat Happening was still newly formed so Johnson did not accept Sage's proposal to record the band.